 As part of a battery’s thermal management system, often a cold-plate or thermally conductive plate is used to drive heat away from the battery, therefore reducing the chance of thermal runaway and allowing faster charging (=more heat produced).
-There is high demand for faster charging, undoubtably increasing the demand for better thermal management in batteries but in order to achieve this improved performance, thermally conductive adhesives are needed to bond battery cells to cold plates to help drive the heat away from the cell.
+There is high demand for faster charging, undoubtably increasing the demand for better thermal management in batteries.
+However, in order to achieve this improved performance, thermally conductive adhesives are needed to bond battery cells to cold plates to help drive the heat away from the cell.
 Permabond has a range of different thermally conductive fillers to meet thermal conductivity performance requirements in line with battery manufacturers’ processes and costing requirements.

 Key Features of the Permabond Range: